How It Ends

 Reviews for this movie are available below.

-Plot : A woman scores an invite to one last wild party before the world ends.
-However, making it there won't be easy after her car is stolen and the clock is ticking on her plan to tie up loose ends with friends and family.
+Plot : Liza scores an invite to one last wild party before the world ends.
+But making it there won't be easy, as her car has been stolen, and the clock is ticking on her plan to tie up loose ends with friends and family.
+Accompanied by her younger self, Liza embarks on a hilarious journey across Los Angeles, running into an eclectic cast of characters.

 Cast Members